Favorite Chocolate Babka Made Simpler with a Bread Machine

 Baking:

-• Bake for 40-45 minutes or until the internal temperature of the bread reaches 195-200 °F. (90-93˚C).
+• As soon as your oven comes to temperature, bake for 40-45 minutes or until the internal temperature of the bread reaches 195-200 °F. (90-93˚C).
 Brush with sugar syrup immediately after removing the bread from the oven.

 • Let stand in the pan for 30 minutes and transfer to a cooling rack for another hour before slicing.